DynamicGenetics/Epicosm_legacy/README.md

 **0.1 == What does it do? ==**
 Twongo is a Twitter harvester.
 You provide it with a list of users, and it will gather and store
-all tweets and metadata (going back a maximum of 3240 tweets) for that user.
+all tweets and metadata (going back a maximum of 3240 tweets) for each user.
 Images, videos and
 other attachments are stored as URLs.
 All information is stored by MongoDB.
 Harvesting
 can be iterated, for example once a week it can gather new tweets and add them to the database.
 As well as the full database, output includes a comma-separated-values (.csv) file, with the default